near/near-workspaces-rs/README.md

 For a full example, take a look at [workspaces/tests/deploy_project.rs](https://github.com/near/workspaces-rs/blob/main/workspaces/tests/deploy_project.rs).

+### Other Features

+Other features can be directly found in the `examples/` folder, with some documentation outlining how they can be used.

 ### Environment Variables

 These environment variables will be useful if there was ever a snag hit: